Aephir/HomeAssistantConfig/README.md

 **Planned future misc.**
-* Integrate various [Tasker](http://tasker.dinglisch.net/) automations.
+* Integrate various  additional stuff with Tasker.
 Have Tasker send info to home assistant, then have home assistant do the work.